Hello and welcome to the 2020-2021 school year!

 In 1991, our first child, Stuart (currently employed by Dupure International as their Builder Field Representative for the Houston branch), was born, and in 1995, we were blessed with our 2nd child, DaniLee (currently in her final year as a senior at Tomball Memorial High School).
 After the 1995-1996 school year, we decided it was best for me to take the next few years off and to stay home with our children, especially since our daughter, DaniLee, had been diagnosed with severe cerebral palsy.
 It was during this period that I developed a real understanding and passion for children who have special needs, severe (like my daughter), moderate, or mild.

-In 2000, my husband and I welcomed our last child, another daughter, Manning (currently a freshman at Tomball Memorial High School where she dances on the Silver Stars Drill Team).
-Our family was complete.
+In 2000, my husband and I welcomed our last child, another daughter, Manning (currently in her 2nd year at Baylor University).

 Several circumstances moved us from Houston to Tomball in 2001, namely the excellent reputation Tomball ISD was beginning to gain in their special education department.
 We wanted the best for DaniLee, so we came to Tomball.